beginning of content

 How is anxiety in children treated?

-Your doctor will talk with you and your child about the different treatment options.
-Treatment options for anxiety disorders in children include the following:
+Your doctor will talk with you and your child about different options for treating anxiety.

 How can I support my child with anxiety?